Arrowsmith (comics): Plot

 The series is set in an alternate Earth in which magic is real.
 Set during that world's analog of the First World War, the United States of Columbia fights using dragons, spells, vampires, and all other forms of magic.
 The protagonist Fletcher Arrowsmith joins the war effort on the side of the Allies, gets taught the rudiments of sorcery, and engages in some brutal battles with the enemy Prussians.
 In the second series, Fletcher is sent on a secret mission behind enemy lines.

 Publication history

 The original limited series ran for six issues in 2003.
 It garnered positive reviews, holding a score of 7.8 out of 10 at the review aggregator website Comic Book Roundup.
-It was collected in the trade paperback Arrowsmith, Book 1: So Smart in Their Fine Uniforms (ISBN 1-4012-0299-3) in 2004.
 In 2006, Busiek revealed that he and Pacheco hoped to produce more Arrowsmith projects, and stated in 2008 that they were working on an illustrated prose novel to be sub-titled Far From the Fields We Know, but this was never published.
 Busiek and Pacheco produced a second series, titled Arrowsmith: Behind Enemy Lines, which started in January 2022.
 It received a score of 8.4 out of 10 at Comic Book Roundup.
 Pacheco died in November 2022, and this was one of his last published works.